 Frequently Asked Questions

-Why is Marlboro planning to merge with Emerson?
+Why is Marlboro planning to partner with Emerson?

 Marlboro College, like many other small liberal arts colleges, has been experiencing a growing crisis related to its enrollment and finances.
 Since 2012, we have seen a significant decline in enrollment and net tuition revenues.
 When the college’s population was at its peak in the early 2000’s, there were approximately 350 students on Potash Hill; today we have 150 students.
 Marlboro’s enrollment struggles reflect a broader demographic trend involving a steep decline in the number of college-age students nationally.